grayckungu2/-Phase-1-week-3.-code-challenge-Flatdango/README.md

 # Phase-1-week-3 - code challenge : Flatdango
- The flatdango is a movie application that will display list of movies that wil be showcased in a specific day .The application will display the trending movie during that season at the top when the users log into this webapplication.
+ The flatdango is a movie application that will display list of movies that wil be showcased in a specific day .
+ The application will display the trending movie during that season at the top when the users log into this webapplication.

 ## Deliverables
 As a user, I can be able to: